 Explore student projects with the Nicholas Institute for Environmental Policy Solutions

-Attend the Annual MBA Energy Conference
+Attend the annual Duke University Energy Conference

 The Business and Environment Club is a networking and professional development club to connect Nicholas School students with environmental professionals in the private sector and provide access to resources for further business-related education.